ontio/ontology-smartcontract/smart-contract-tutorial/Smart_Contract_Invocation.md

 }
 ````

 The value of the Result field is the transaction hash.
-We can query the execution result of the transaction through the restful interface.
+We can query the execution result of the transaction through the RESTful interface.

 ````
 import {RestClient} from 'Ont'